 When the school opened its doors in 1956, there were a few children in the Nursery and two volunteer teachers.
 Within four years, the Nursery was replaced by a Junior Kindergarten staffed with paid teachers.
 In each successive year, a grade was added until the school included six grades.
 The first sixth grade to graduate was in 1970.
 Although the School now numbers approximately 130 children and a staff of 30, a warm, intimate setting is maintained.

-The foundation of St. Thomas’s Day School’s culture lies in its mission and in the Judeo-Christian tradition of an Episcopal school.
+The foundation of St. Thomas’s Day School’s culture lies in its mission.
 We believe the intimacy of the school fosters community by allowing for a warm, secure environment enabling children to learn in an atmosphere of trust, encouragement, and respect.
 Our school is remarkable in its diversity of families and each individual child is valued and celebrated.
-The uniform helps children value individual character and personality.